jasongrimes/fretboardfoundation/_chapters/020-chords/060-minor-harmony.md

 Minor keys are the dark counterparts of the brighter major keys.

 In Western music,
-minor keys tend to be thought of as sad and dark, and major keys as happy and bright, though this is not universal even within euroclassical tradition, let alone non-Western and modern music.
+minor keys tend to be considered sad and dark, and major keys happy and bright, though this is not universal.
 Minor keys include intervals not explored in the major keys, which can lend an air of mystery and sophistication.